 Suggestion: Watch the 10 minutes video tutorial before reading this article

+With that said, supplements are edible and consumed by humans, which means that strict regulations apply, at least if you plan to import the products into China.
 In this article, I explain how you can start selling health supplements and vitamins in China.

-Health supplement market in China
+The Health Supplement Market in China

-- A higher online presence and a bigger appreciation of a Western lifestyle and products are also big contributors why the health supplement market is growing.
+- A higher online presence and a bigger appreciation of a Western lifestyle and products are also big contributors to why the health supplement market is growing.
 Ordering a box with vitamins from Australia is so much easier nowadays compared to a decade ago

 - China has a problem with an aging population which drives the demand for health supplements